purushothdl/nginx-testing/README.md

 ## Overview

-This project is a sample microservices system built from scratch to dive into real-world backend and DevOps concepts.
-It features three services—Auth, User, and Order—connected through an NGINX API Gateway that handles routing, load balancing, and JWT token validation.
-The goal?
-Learn how to stitch together modern tools into a scalable, secure setup while keeping it clean and practical.
+This project is a microservices system developed from the ground up to provide hands-on experience with real-world backend and DevOps concepts.
+It comprises three core services—Auth, User, and Order—interconnected via an NGINX API Gateway.
+The gateway manages routing, load balancing, and JWT token validation.
+The primary objective is to understand how to integrate modern tools into a scalable and secure system while maintaining clarity and practicality.

 ---